zikzakjack/MyRefcards/MyRefcards_Spring.md

 @Required - Marks a method (typically a JavaBean setter method) as being 'required': that is, the setter method must be configured to be dependency-injected with a value.

 @Value - Annotation at the field or method/constructor parameter level that indicates a default value expression for the affected argument.

+# Spring format annotations

+@DateTimeFormat - Declares that a field should be formatted as a date time.

+@NumberFormat - Declares that a field should be formatted as a number.

+# Spring jms annotations

+@EnableJms - Enable JMS listener annotated endpoints that are created under the cover by a JmsListenerContainerFactory.

+@JmsListener - Annotation that marks a method to be the target of a JMS message listener on the specified JmsListener.destination().

+@JmsListeners - Container annotation that aggregates several JmsListener annotations.

+# Spring scheduling annotations

+@Async - Annotation that marks a method as a candidate for asynchronous execution.

+@EnableAsync - Enables Spring's asynchronous method execution capability, similar to functionality found in Spring's <task:*> XML namespace.

+@EnableScheduling - Enables Spring's scheduled task execution capability, similar to functionality found in Spring's <task:*> XML namespace.

+@Scheduled - An annotation that marks a method to be scheduled.

+@Schedules - Container annotation that aggregates several Scheduled annotations.